-Next, consider pro-speech gestures, which fully replace spoken words.
-Schlenker (2018b) observes that pro-speech gestures, particularly those that indicate the shape of an object, trigger standard presuppositions (for experimental evidence of this, see Tieu, Schlenker and Chemla, 2019).
-For example, the sentence in (7), in which the words turn the wheel are replaced by the gesture of turning a wheel (represented as TURN-WHEEL below), seems to trigger the presuppositional inference that John is currently behind a wheel.
-Importantly, this inference appears to project from environments from which standard presuppositions typically project, such as negation (8), and questions (9), and moreover projects universally from the scope of the quantifier "none" (10), as standard presuppositions are argued to project (Chemla, 2009).
+Schlenker (2018b) observes that pro-speech gestures, particularly those that indicate the shape of an object, trigger standard presuppositions (for experimental evidence of this, see Tieu, Schlenker & Chemla 2019).

+For example, the sentence in (7), containing the gesture TURN-WHEEL in place of the words turn the wheel, seems to trigger the presuppositional inference that John is currently behind a wheel.
+Importantly, this inference appears to project from environments from which standard presuppositions typically project, such as negation (8), and questions (9), and moreover projects universally from the scope of the quantifier "none" (10), as standard presuppositions are argued to project (Chemla 2009).